What are the Risk Factors for Kidney Disease?

 1. Hypertension (High Blood Pressure)

-Hypertension is the increasing risk of kidney disease, leading to end-stage renal damage or disease, mortality and cardiovascular problems.
+Hypertension is a major risk factor for kidney disease and can lead to chronic kidney disease, end-stage renal disease, increased mortality, and cardiovascular complications.
 High blood pressure reduces blood flow by narrowing blood vessels.
 It causes weakness in other organs of the body, including the kidneys.

 2. Diabetes